stashed/stash/docs/concepts/crds/repository.md

 Stash operator updates `.status` of a Repository CRD every time a backup operation is completed.

-- `status.backupCount` indicated the total number of backup operation completed for this Repository.
+- `status.backupCount` indicates the total number of backup operation completed for this Repository.
 - `status.firstBackupTime` indicates the timestamp of first backup operation.
 - `status.lastBackupTime` indicates the timestamp of last backup operation.
 - `status.lastSuccessfulBackupTime` indicates the timestamp of last successful backup operation.
 If `status.lastBackupTime` and `status.lastSuccessfulBackupTime` are same, it means that last backup operation was successful.